Steve Clifford

-Steven Gerald Clifford (born September 17, 1961) is an American professional basketball coach and executive who serves as a coaching advisor for the Phoenix Suns of the National Basketball Association (NBA).
+Steven Gerald Clifford (born September 17, 1961) is an American professional basketball coach and executive who serves as a coaching advisor for the Washington Wizards of the National Basketball Association (NBA).
 He has previously served as the head coach of the Charlotte Hornets and Orlando Magic.

 Early life

 Born in Island Falls, Maine, Clifford grew up in Mattawamkeag, Maine, until the third grade, when he moved to Vermont.
 He played varsity basketball under Gerald Clifford, his father and head coach at North Country Union High School in Newport, Vermont.

 Clifford attended the University of Maine at Farmington, where he played college basketball for four years.
 In his final two seasons, he was team captain and was named Best Defensive Player.
 He graduated with a degree in special education.

 Coaching career

 After graduating from college, Clifford became a teacher at Woodland High School in Maine.
 He also gained his first coaching experience at the school, serving as their head coach for two seasons while leading them to two tournaments.
 He then served as an assistant coach at St. Anselm College, Fairfield University, Boston University and Siena College.
 In 1995, he assumed the head coaching duties at Adelphi University and coached for four seasons leading his team to four appearances in the NCAA Division II Tournament, an 86–36 (.705) record and four consecutive 20-win seasons.
 He was the first coach in the school's history with back-to-back 20-plus-win seasons.

 Clifford became an NBA assistant coach with the New York Knicks and Houston Rockets under Jeff Van Gundy and quickly developed a reputation as a defensive expert.
 He then was an assistant for Stan Van Gundy with the Orlando Magic.
 He considers both the Van Gundy brothers as mentors.
 He reached the NBA playoffs in each of his five seasons with Orlando, appearing in the NBA Finals in 2009.

 Clifford then joined the Los Angeles Lakers in 2012–13 as an assistant.